Fiji - General Info

 IMRAY AND ADLARD COLES PILOT BOOKS are available at a discounted price for Noonsite.com users via World Cruising Club

-South Pacific Cruising Guide for the iPad - Sail Fiji
+South Pacific Cruising Guide - Sail Fiji

 Created by cruisers for cruisers, this new series of digital South Pacific cruising guide apps bring together years of local sailing knowledge, with the latest mobile technology.
 Easy-to-use and constantly updated.
 By ICA directors John and Lyn Martin.